The Schenck School Mission

 - Small class size, low student-teacher ratios and multi-sensory instruction create the optimal setting.

-- Faculty understand dyslexia, believe in their students and are trained to meet their educational needs.
+- Faculty understand dyslexia, believes in their students and are trained to meet their educational needs.

 - Students should develop high self-esteem, become self advocates and view themselves as competent and independent learners.